luisaguiarpt/ston3d/README.md

 ## Resources

-42Docs' entry on [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx) — understandable, straightforward and beginner friendly documentation on MiniLibX.
+- 42Docs' entry on [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx) — understandable, straightforward and beginner friendly documentation on MiniLibX.

-[Edvinas Momkus](https://github.com/Edvinas1122/) and his [cub3D project](https://github.com/Edvinas1122/cub3D) for inspiring our 'low shutter speed' trippy effect.
+- [Edvinas Momkus](https://github.com/Edvinas1122/) and his [cub3D project](https://github.com/Edvinas1122/cub3D) for inspiring our 'low shutter speed' trippy effect.

 ## AI usage

-help with some of the more complex calculations that rendering requires.
+- working through some of the more complex calculations rendering requires

-help with bitmasks.
+- implementing the low shutter speed effect at the end of the game

-help with implementing the low shutter speed effect at the end of the game.
+- understanding and implementing bitmasks